paulelliott/fabrication-site/views/_content.markdown

       transient :one, :two, :three
     end

+You can also specify default values with an options hash at the end.

+    Fabricator(:fruit) do
+      transient :color, delicious: true
+    end

 #### Reloading

 If you need to reset fabrication back to its original state after it has been